averikitsch/langchain4j/langchain4j-cloud-sql-postgres/README.md

-# CoudSQL Embedding Store for LangChain4j
+# CoudSQL for PostgreSQL Embedding Store for LangChain4j

 This module implements `EmbeddingStore` backed by an CoudSQL for PostgreSQL database.